The drive to create is inescapable. I'm only happy when I'm actively engaged in making something.

 After studying industrial design at RISD I returned to Bridgehampton to work with my father, Norman Jaffe.
 By the mid 1980’s I was designing and building my own architectural and furniture projects while continuing to consult with my father on projects ranging from homes and high-rises to the award-winning Gates of the Grove Synagogue in East Hampton, New York, a pilgrimage for connoisseurs and students alike.

-My firm specializes in the design and execution of a wide range of creative projects ranging from art and architecture to furniture and new media.
-My book The Hamptons Dictionary has been featured in global media including BBC World News.
+I specialize in the design and execution of a wide range of creative projects ranging from art and architecture to furniture and new media.
+A literary project that I created - The Hamptons Dictionary - has been published in multiple editions and featured in global media including BBC World News.

 WINNER The 7th Annual Hamptons Juried Art Show